The Program

 Ongoing Support

 After graduation, there will be on-going support for the students to help them along their path.
 The First Steps to Self-Sufficiency classes will be offered throughout our service area and are free of charge.
+After graduation, there will be on-going support for the students to help them along their path.
+The First Steps to Self-Sufficiency classes will be offered throughout our service area and are free of charge.

 For more information text or call Kylie Sutherland,

-First Steps Coordinator
+First Steps Manager

 423-732-2874.